Hotel Check-In with a Fake ID: Red Flags and Potential Legal Trouble

 Why Fake IDs Get Flagged at Hotels

 Hotels see a wide range of IDs, and staff are trained to notice inconsistencies.
 The most common issues are small data or formatting problems that do not match the reservation details.
+If a document is held, review the fake ID confiscation process.

 - Name or date of birth does not match the booking